NVJ9SINGHNAVJOT/media-docker/README.md

 ## Contributing

-Contributions to Media-Docker are welcome!
-Please submit a pull request or open an issue for any feature requests or bug reports.
+Contributions to Media-Docker are always welcome!
+To submit feature requests, report bugs, or contribute to the project, please open an issue or submit a pull request.
+For guidelines on contributing and maintaining the project, refer to the [CODE_OF_CONDUCT.md](https://github.com/NVJ9SINGHNAVJOT/media-docker/blob/main/CODE_OF_CONDUCT.md) and [CONTRIBUTING.md](https://github.com/NVJ9SINGHNAVJOT/media-docker/blob/main/CONTRIBUTING.md) files.

 ## Conclusion